Sanford “Sandy” Sigal

 Since joining NewMark Merrill, Danaria has sought every opportunity to improve the customer experience and property operational performance.
 From the smallest landscaping detail to 10,000+ person events, every touchpoint is considered, prioritized and innovated under Danaria’s keen leadership.

 A recognized expert within the industry, Danaria has continued to hone her craft, earning an impressive number of marketing and real estate certifications including Certified Retail Real Estate Professional (CRRP), Certified Retail Executive (CRX), Certified Marketing Director (CMD) and Certified Shopping Center Manager (CSM).
 She has won several ICSC U.S. MAXI Gold Awards and regularly serves as an ICSC faculty member, presenting and instructing classes throughout the United States.

 In any given free moment, you might find Danaria and her husband and two sons, traveling an off-the-beaten-path Colorado road with some “Yacht Rock” playing (Danaria’s guilty pleasure) - seeking new possibilities for outdoor adventure.
 Oh, and rumor has it that she holds a solid 20+ year streak of starting one-match campfires.

-Director, People Operations
+Vice President, People Operations